Review Panel Terms of Reference (updated 15 Nov 2024)

 - Following final sign-off, a NASC or EGL site will be advised that:

-- the information supplied does not support their decision, and they are not able to implement it.
+- Or the information supplied does not support their decision, and they are not able to implement it.

-- In carrying out this work, the Review Panel and the Deputy Chief Executive, CDD, MoDP, will be exercising the Ministry’s contract management responsibilities of providing assurance as to the proper and consistent application of relevant criteria.
+- In carrying out this work, the Review Panel and the ADCE, DSS, will be exercising the Ministry’s contract management responsibilities of providing assurance as to the proper and consistent application of relevant criteria.
 We consider this is not the exercise of a power or function of the Chief Executive beyond what has already been agreed under the contracts the Ministry has in place with NASCs.
-The Assurance Team will write to the NASC or EGL site setting out the reasons for declining the recommendation.

 - The Review Panel’s decisions relate to levels of support that can be allocated within existing contracts or through personal budgets or individualised funding arrangements (where these are allowed within existing policy).
 The Review Panel holds no delegation to make decisions about new contracts, or funding outside of existing arrangements.